Helen Hayes: Personal life

-Hayes was a Catholic and a pro-business Republican who attended many Republican National Conventions (including the one held in New Orleans in 1988), but she was not as politically vocal as several other Republicans (e.g., Adolphe Menjou, Ginger Rogers, John Wayne, Ronald Reagan, etc.) in the Hollywood community of that time.
+Hayes was a Catholic and a Republican who attended many Republican National Conventions (including the one held in New Orleans in 1988), but she was not as politically vocal as several other Republicans (e.g., Adolphe Menjou, Ginger Rogers, John Wayne, Ronald Reagan, etc.) in the Hollywood community of that time.

+Hayes delivered a seconding speech to George H. W. Bush's nomination during the roll call at the 1988 Republican National Convention.

 Hayes wrote three memoirs: A Gift of Joy, On Reflection, and My Life in Three Acts.
 Some of these books' themes include her return to Roman Catholicism (she had been denied communion from the Church for the duration of her marriage to Charles MacArthur, who was a divorced Protestant); and the polio-related death of her 19-year-old daughter, Mary (1930–1949), an aspiring actress.
-Hayes's adopted son, James MacArthur (1937–2010), had a successful career in acting, including as co-star to Jack Lord in Hawaii Five-O. He married actresses Joyce Bulifant, Melody Patterson, and Helen Beth "H.B."
-Duntz.
-Hayes guest-starred on Hawaii Five-O in the 1975 episode "Retire in Sunny Hawaii...
+Hayes's adopted son, James MacArthur (1937–2010), had a successful career in acting, including as co-star to Jack Lord in Hawaii Five-O. Hayes guest-starred on Hawaii Five-O in the 1975 episode "Retire in Sunny Hawaii...
 Forever".
 She and her son appeared in The Love Boat episode "No Girls for Doc/Marriage of Convenience/The Caller/The Witness".

 Hayes was hospitalized a number of times for asthma, which was aggravated by stage dust, forcing her to retire from theater in 1971, at age 71.

 Her last Broadway show was a 1970 revival of Harvey, in which she co-starred with James Stewart.
 Clive Barnes wrote, "She epitomizes flustered charm almost as if it were a style of acting ...
 She is one of those actors ... where to watch how she is doing something is almost as pleasurable as what she is doing."
 She spent most of her last years writing and raising money for organizations that fight asthma.